-After reading this letter, Leonie came to sit beside me and put her head down on my shoulder for a long time.
-It was hard, she said, to be sympathetic to all the people who wrote to her complaining of problems with their Sleeps, but it was somehow worse to remember that there were still people like her left sleeping through the nights in this restless city.
+Leonie came to sit beside me and laid her head down on my shoulder for a long time.
+It was hard, she said, to be sympathetic to all the people who wrote to her complaining of problems with their Sleeps, whilst at the same time feeling so bitterly conscious that there were still people like her left sleeping through the nights in this restless city.
 It made her worry that there was no countdown to zero, that some people might simply be destined to never have a Sleep at all.
-I told her that I didn’t know what it was she thought she was hoping for, that my Sleep was an unfriendly interloper at best.
+I told her that I didn’t know what she thought she was hoping for, that I considered my Sleep an unfriendly interloper at best.
 I told her that sometimes I lay down on my bed and imagined unconsciousness, lay on one arm and then another until they lost all feeling and I could at least enjoy the sensation of sleep in some small part of my body.
 I told her that the only thing I really liked about my new situation was her company – that and the occasional thought of the city holding me up despite how tired I felt, like hands beneath my arms and around my middle, keeping me off the floor.
 Of course, by the time I said any of this she was already asleep on my shoulder, snoring gently into my neck.
 Above us, the string quartet played a Dvorak nocturne, a slow movement in B.

-I asked Leonie if she wanted to come with me to see my brother’s play and she nodded, resting her hand on my thigh for a moment and digging in nails the way a cat might.
-She was sleepy around the eyes and around the downcurve of her mouth and when she shifted towards me she smelled of hard city water.
+I asked Leonie if she wanted to come with me to see my brother’s play and she nodded, resting her hand on my thigh for a moment and digging in her nails the way a cat might.
+She was sleepy around the eyes and the downcurve of her mouth and when she shifted towards me she smelled of hard city water.
 We were eating oranges on the sofa and she kept offering me pieces, though I had my own aproned out in my lap.
-Two nights later, we went to see the play, which had been scheduled for two in the morning to capitalise on the night-time crowds.
-Leonie gamely brought along a flask of coffee and we sat in the dark together in the little raked space above a pub, sharing a box of chocolate-covered raisins and giggling every time my brother came on.
+The performance had been scheduled for two in the morning to capitalise on the night-time crowds.
+Leonie gamely brought along a flask of coffee and we sat in the dark together in the little raked space above a pub, sharing a box of chocolate-covered raisins and nudging each other every time my brother came on.
 On the stage, the actor’s Sleeps performed what looked like their own play in the spaces behind them.
-Without dialogue, the storyline was hard to follow but it kept drawing my eye – the translucent figures shifting about around the actors, miming along to words I couldn’t hear.
+Without dialogue, their storyline was hard to follow but it kept drawing my eye – the translucent figures shifting about around the actors, miming along to words I couldn’t hear.
 It was nearly five by the time we got home and Leonie had finished her flask of coffee, eyes melting down her face.
-I asked her if she wanted to come in but she told me she needed her mouthguard, looking away as she said this in embarrassment and flashing her fingers by way of farewell.
+I asked her if she wanted to come in but she told me she needed her mouthguard, looking away in embarrassment and flashing her fingers by way of farewell.
 Less than an hour later, she knocked on my door again, complaining of nightmares.
-It was relentless, she told me, like everyone else’s unused dreams now came to bother her.
-Things she had never used to dream about; fast-climbing vines and empty trains and soil fertile with teeth.
-I let her sleep on my sofa with her head pillowed in my lap until seven, when I had to get up and start dressing for work.
-Moving between rooms with my toothbrush in one hand, I glimpsed her sitting up on the sofa, peeling an orange and offering slices to my Sleep.
+It was relentless, she told me, like everyone else’s unused dreams now came to bother her, bringing nightmares of fast-climbing vines and empty trains and soil fertile with teeth.
+I let her sleep on my sofa with her head pillowed in my lap until seven, when I had to start dressing for work.
+Moving between rooms with my toothbrush in one hand, I glimpsed her sitting up on the sofa, peeling another orange and offering slices to my Sleep.

-Leonie asked me to proofread something she was writing.
+One night, Leonie asked me to proofread something she was writing.
 I had a better eye for detail, she said, I was used to reading in the dark.
-The piece wasn’t one for her advice column but one she had been asked to write for a magazine – a piece on living without a Sleep, she told me with a grimace.
+The piece wasn’t for her advice column but one she had been asked to write for a magazine – an article on living without a Sleep, she told me with a grimace.
 She’d write it anonymously, she said.
 It wasn’t something she wanted to own.
-Towards the end of the piece, she described it as like the sensation of looking for your shadow on the ground in front of you only to realise the sun was in a completely different place to the one you had thought.
-As I read, she wandered around my living room the way she often did when she was thinking, moving things about my mantelpiece, leaving curious fingerprints in the corners of my books.
-The pages were tightly typed, lines close together, hunching over to avoid attention.
-Once I’d finished, she came to lean over the arm of the sofa and asked if I thought it was any good.
+Towards the end of the piece, she described it as like the sensation of looking for your shadow on the ground in front of you only to realise it was nowhere to be found; of looking around you and finding the sun just where it was supposed to be, of seeing the shadows stretching away from the feet of everyone but you.

-‘It’s a good piece,’ I said ‘But you’re writing like you’re making it up.
+‘It’s a good piece,’ I said, when I’d read it ‘But you’re writing like you’re making it up.
 Like it’s fiction and you’re trying to imagine how someone like you must feel.’

 ‘Wishful thinking,’ she replied, as my Sleep entered the room from the kitchen, rattling its fingertips across the top of the radiator.

-She shrugged a shoulder and raised her head to look at me, leaning forwards after a moment to kiss me on the side of mouth, nodding her thanks.
+She shrugged a shoulder and raised her head to look at me, leaning forwards after a moment to kiss me on the side of my mouth, nodding her thanks.
 I dipped my chin, tilting slightly to catch her properly on the mouth and she kissed me gently for a moment before pulling away.
-She smiled at me vaguely, shrugged her other shoulder, and I realised she tasted like oranges, though I hadn’t seen her eat one all night.
+She smiled at me vaguely, shrugged her other shoulder, and I realised she tasted like oranges.

 My brother called to tell me to turn on channel four.
 He was watching a news piece on people who were doing drastic things to rid themselves of Sleep.
 They interviewed a woman who had been arrested for luring her Sleep to the top of her apartment building and pushing it off.
 The way it fell, she said, you would have thought it didn’t know about gravity.
 The legs continuing to walk through nothing, the windmill before the sudden dragging drop.
 This woman was the only one who had agreed to be interviewed without insisting her face be pixelated.
 She had been released from police custody, there being no workable law in place to condemn her, but was largely housebound due to the protesters surrounding her property and forcing hate mail through the letterbox.

-‘When I retell it,’ she said ‘I have to remind myself that what I did wasn’t unnatural.
-No more than taking a pill to fall asleep is really unnatural – sometimes things just need that little push.’
+‘When I retell it,’ she said, ‘I have to remind myself that what I did wasn’t unnatural.
+No more than taking a pill to fall asleep is unnatural.”

-The noise from her front lawn could be heard inside the house, the chants picked up on the reporter’s microphone – protesters singing about the injustice done to a defenceless Sleep.
+The noise from her front lawn could be heard inside the house, the chants picked up on the reporter’s microphone.
 Even so, she seemed singularly unbothered.
 As the interview drew to a close, she tilted her head towards the window and the sunlight hit her in a way which illuminated the spaces beneath her eyes, fresh as new-poured paint, gloriously well-rested.

 ‘Makes you think, doesn’t it?’ my brother said, once the news had moved on to another story ‘Not a nice thought, but makes you think.’

-‘I didn’t know you could kill them,’ I replied, a little redundantly.
-No one had known until now, it seemed, because no one had really tried ‘It doesn’t seem right though, does it?’
+‘I didn’t know you could kill them,’ I replied.
+No one had known until now, it seemed, because no one had really tried.
+‘It doesn’t seem right though, does it?’

-Leonie’s piece was published anonymously and she brought the magazine around at midnight on the day it came out.
+Leonie’s piece was published anonymously and she brought the magazine around at midnight.
 The story was sandwiched between several others; the man who had stolen another man’s Sleep, the woman who had packed her Sleep into the back of a car, driven it out to the country and left it there.
-Leonie’s piece, I thought, sat oddly amongst these stories of frayed nerves and white exhaustion.
-In the midst of all these haunted people, she sat alone without a ghost yet longing for one, her writing like a clasp of fingers around the empty air.
-I reread the piece while she made me tea, the gentle clatter of her in the other room a pleasant thing, like the restlessness of the night had become a comforting familiarity.
+Leonie’s piece, I thought, sat oddly amongst these stories of frayed nerves and hard exhaustion.
+In the midst of all these haunted people, she sat alone, without a ghost yet longing for one, her writing like a clasp of fingers around empty air.
+I reread the piece while she made me tea, the gentle clatter of her in the other room a pleasant thing, just as the restlessness of the night had become a comforting familiarity.
 City noise, the wriggle of wakeful shoulders, Leonie breaking a cup and cursing to herself next door.